flutter/plugins/script/tool/README.md

 All examples assume running from source; see above for running the published version instead.

+Some commands require the Flutter-bundled version of Dart to be the first `dart` loaded into path (or the only version of Dart installed).

 Most commands take a `--packages` argument to control which package(s) the command is targetting.
 An package name can be any of:
 - The name of a package (e.g., `path_provider_android`).